We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Day 2 : JFK Library & Boston Sights

-We begin our discoveries of New England at the John F. Kennedy Presidential Library and Museum.
-An insightful documentary film and nostalgic exhibits celebrate JFK and the glamorous Camelot era.
-After, we head into Boston and stop for lunch at Quincy Market.
-Later, we join a guide on a tour exploring sites on the Freedom Trail and learn about the crucial role they played in our colonial history.
+We begin our discoveries of New England with a local guide exploring sites on the Freedom Trail and learn about the crucial role these sites played in our colonial history.
 View Paul Revere’s home and Old North Church where signal lanterns ignited the American Revolution.
+Next have lunch at Quincy Market.
+After we visit the John F. Kennedy Presidential Library and Museum where an insightful documentary film and nostalgic exhibits celebrate JFK and the glamorous Camelot era.
 Enjoy a Holiday Vacations Welcome Dinner with your Tour Director and traveling companions this evening.

 Day 3 : Salem